The Position

 At an appropriate interval after joining Roanoke College, several accomplishments will initially define success for the new vice president for student success.

-• The VPSS will have reviewed organizational strengths and weaknesses and will have outlined the strategic direction and long-term plan for the division of student success consistent with the college’s mission and goals.
+• The VPSS will have reviewed organizational strengths and weaknesses and will have outlined the strategic direction and long-term plan for the division of student success consistent with the college’s mission and strategic plan.

 • It will be important for the VPSS to assess the skills and knowledge of the staff, develop a strong sense of teamwork among staff, and build working relationships that emphasize an engaging and collaborative work environment.